SteLitY/Customer-Line-Up-CLup-/README.md

 	* Reservation closing time.

 ## Test plan.
-To test this web application, the team will open the web app on different platforms and browsers (iphone, android, PC. firefox, chrome, IE).
+To test this web application, our team will open the webapp on different platforms and browsers (iphone, android, PC. firefox, chrome, IE).
 We will test different client sign-up methods and apply stress tests to each feature to test the extents to which the app may break.
-We will set up a mock store on a machine and have team members populate the queue with new users in the virtual line.
+We will set up a mock store on a machine and populate the queue with new users in the virtual line.
 We will have a given number of QR codes in an “active” state meaning that they are inside the store and several customers outside the store in an inactive state.
-An example of what this may be called is store_capacity_ which decrements by group size when a group of clients leave the store.
+We will test the variable store_capacity_ and make sure it properly decrements its value when a group or indiividual leaves the store

 ## Technologies